User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Romania (online or onsite) is targeted at system administrators who wish to utilize Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led live training in Romania (available online or onsite) targets system administrators looking to leverage Microsoft Active Directory for managing and securing data access.

 - Implement and manage services such as encryption, certificates, and authentication.